arantespp/arantespp.com/posts/zettelkasten/parkinson-s-law.md

 - It stands that "work expands to fill the time available for its completion."
 - Currently, it's referred to by a mathematical equation describing the rate at which bureaucracies expand over time.

+- It's a [system mental model](/zettelkasten/system-mental-models) because it explains how work and time correlates.

 - It's correlated to the growth of bureaucracy in an organization or committee.
   1. Officials want to multiply subordinates, not rivals.
   2. Officials do work for each other. 🤦